-The Board is currently comprised of 7 Trustees, of whom one are Staff Trustees and none are Parent Trustees.
+The Board is currently comprised of 6 Trustees, of whom one is a Staff Trustee and none are Parent Trustees.
 The appointment of Trustees is governed by the Company's Articles of Association.
 The members of the Company may appoint up to 20 Trustees.
 They may also appoint Staff Trustees through such process as they may determine, providing no more than one third of the Trustees are employees of the Company.
-The CEO and Head teacher automatically become a Trustee upon appointment.
+The Chief Executive Officer automatically becomes a Trustee upon appointment.
 The Board of Trustees will recruit Trustees according to the needs of the Trust and the skills the Board of Trustees require.